Understanding SMED: Streamlining Your Processes

 - Control

-is a structured approach used to improve standardizing processes and existing processes to reduce process variation.
+is a structured approach used to improve and standardize existing processes, thereby reducing process variation.

 For developing new processes, the DMADV cycle—Define, Measure, Analyze, Design, and Verify—is employed.